About BVAA (Introduction)

 We are also active in communal marketing, business development, business management and related support.
 We also publish the world-renowned Valve User magazine.

-Membership is open companies registered in the UK who manufacture, distribute or repair valves, actuators and related products.
+Membership is open to companies registered in the UK who manufacture, distribute or repair valves, actuators and related products and services.